sushanthj/Python-CV/Functions and Modules.md

 which is in turn based on the argument given to def output(data, format="text")

 Note that we give getattr a third argument, which works as the default value in case the second argument is unavailable

+## Lambda Funcitons

+These are 'one-line' functions which can be called like any other function